 2. Individual Tipping

-As an employer, you have the right to manipulate the wages of your employees receiving tips.
+As an employer, you have the right to adjust the wages of your employees receiving tips.
 You can count a percentage of the tips that a tipped employee earns towards meeting the minimum wage requirement.
-Individual tipping motivates employees by giving them direct control over additional potential cash in their pocket.
-This may be ideal for waiters/waitresses and bartenders who usually make between 50% and 60% of their income from tips, respectively.
+Individual tipping motivates employees by giving them direct control over additional potential cash in their pockets.

 3. No Tipping